Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Implementation

 In the present NAMD applications, we used decoupling rather than annihilation (\texttt{alchDecouple on}), meaning that non-bonded interactions within the perturbed groups are retained throughout the perturbation, and the fully decoupled ligand retains its self-interactions.

-Interleaved Double-Wide Sampling (IDWS), which is specific to NAMD, was used.
-It computes comparison energies on the fly as opposed to Tinker-HP, where all comparison energies are computed in post-processing.
+For fixed-$\lambda$ simulation, we used Interleaved Double-Wide Sampling (IDWS), which is specific to NAMD and allows for on-the-fly computation of comparison energies in the forward and reverse directions.
+In contrast, in Tinker-HP, comparison energies are computed in post-processing.